Unity-Technologies/com.unity.multiplayer.docs/versioned_docs/version-1.0.0/basics/networkvariable.md

     /// <param name="writer">The stream to write the state to</param>
     public override void WriteField(FastBufferWriter writer)
     {
-        // If there is nothing, then return 0 as the string size if (string.IsNullOrEmpty(Text))
+        // If there isn'thing, then return 0 as the string size if (string.IsNullOrEmpty(Text))
         {
             writer.WriteValueSafe(0);